-The applicable Pricing Supplement relating to any specific Tranche of Instruments may provide that it will be the relevant Issuer's intention to apply an amount equal to the proceeds from an offer of those Instruments specifically for Eligible Green Assets (as defined in "Use of Proceeds" below) that promote climate-friendly and other environmental purposes and Instruments issued thereunder to be referred to as "Green Bonds".
-For the avoidance of doubt, neither the proceeds of any Green Bonds nor any amount equal to such proceeds will be segregated by the relevant Issuer from its capital and other assets and there will be no direct or contractual link between any Green Bonds and any Eligible Green Assets.
+The applicable Pricing Supplement relating to any specific Tranche of Instruments may provide that it will be the relevant Issuer's intention to apply an amount equal to the net proceeds from an offer of those Instruments in accordance with Eurobank's Green Bond Framework including specifically towards Eligible Green Assets (as defined in "Use of Proceeds" below) that promote climate-friendly and other environmental purposes (or as otherwise provided in the Green Bond Framework) and Instruments issued thereunder to be referred to as "Green Bonds".
+For the avoidance of doubt, neither the proceeds of any Green Bonds nor any amount equal to such proceeds will be segregated by the relevant Issuer from its capital and other assets and there will be no direct or contractual link between any Green Bonds and any Eligible Green Assets and no contractual commitment for the relevant Issuer to comply with the Green Bond Framework.